Following the Money: Do Block Grant Resources Reach Rural Communities?

 Angela Hagaman, DrPH, MA, 423.439.7532, hagaman@etsu.edu

-The overarching goal of this project is to document the distribution of block grant resources from federal agencies through states to local communities, particularly rural communities.
-We will work closely with the Federal Office of Rural Health Policy (FORHP) to identify two or three block grant programs for inclusion.
-The project will primarily consist of two sets of analyses.
-First, we will conduct a secondary data analysis to explore the distribution of block grant resources based on multiple dimensions of state-level rurality across all 50 states.
-We will further examine the relationships between resource allocation and state-level structural and demographic characteristics, including by race and ethnicity.
-State-level data from multiple sources will be combined to create a national dataset for the analysis.
+The overarching goal of this project was to document the distribution of block grant resources from federal agencies through states to local communities, particularly rural communities.
+We worked closely with the Federal Office of Rural Health Policy (FORHP) to identify two or three block grant programs for inclusion.
+The project primarily consisted of two sets of analyses.
+First, we conducted a secondary data analysis to explore the distribution of block grant resources based on multiple dimensions of state-level rurality across all 50 states.
+We further examined the relationships between resource allocation and state-level structural and demographic characteristics, including by race and ethnicity.
+State-level data from multiple sources were combined to create a national dataset for the analysis.

 - Documentation of funding amounts allocated to each state for selected block grant programs (2018, 2019)